ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

 ### Demo

 ```
-docker build --target dev --tag reload/api ./api
+docker build --target dev --tag demo/api ./api
 ```

-The above command builds the Dockerfile creating a docker image we can use to create a container.
-Notice the use of two flags followed by the path to the directory where the Dockerfile lives, also known as the build context.
+The `docker build` command builds the a new docker image referencing the Dockerfile inside the api folder.

 The first flag from the left: `--target` specifies that we only want to target the `dev` stage in the multi-stage setup.
-The second flag: --tag specifies a name for your new image.
-If you were to publish the image to the official docker hub repository as a private or public image the format Dockerhub understand is username/image-name.
-Since we are not publishing to Dockerhub whether or not I have a username called `reload` doesn't matter here.
+The second flag: `--tag` specifies a name we can use to reference the new image, it is tagged `demo/api`.

+If you publish a private or public image to DockerHub the format it expects is username/image-name.
+Since we are not publishing images in this tutorial `demo` doesn't have to be your real username.

-The terminal output of the image build should show each step, or image layer, followed by a successful message at the end.
+While building an image, the terminal output should show each step, or image layer, ending with a success message if successful.

-At this point we are still missing the Postgres database.
-Let's go over the client Dockerfile before attempting to run the image as a container.

 ### Creating the React app Dockerfile